2021–22 Saint Louis Billikens men's basketball team

 The 2021–22 Saint Louis Billikens men's basketball team represented Saint Louis University during the 2021–22 NCAA Division I men's basketball season.
-Their head coach is Travis Ford in his sixth season at Saint Louis.
+They were led by head coach Travis Ford, in his sixth season at Saint Louis.
 The team played their home games at Chaifetz Arena as a member of the Atlantic 10 Conference.
-They finished the season 23–12, 12–6 in A-10 Play to finish in fifth place.
-They defeated La Salle and St. Bonaventure to advance to the semifinals of the A-10 tournament where they lost to Davidson.
-They received an at-large bid to the National Invitation Tournament where they lost in the first round to Northern Iowa.
+They finished the season 23–12, 12–6 in A-10 play to finish in fifth place.
+They defeated La Salle and St. Bonaventure to advance to the semifinals of the A-10 tournament, where they lost to Davidson.
+They received an at-large bid to the National Invitation Tournament, where they lost in the first round to Northern Iowa.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Billikens finished the 2020–21 season 14–7, 6–4 in A-10 play to finish in a tie fourth place.
+In a season limited due to the ongoing COVID-19 pandemic, the Billikens finished the 2020–21 season 14–7, 6–4 in A-10 play to finish in a tie for fourth place.
 They defeated UMass in the quarterfinals of the A-10 tournament before losing to St. Bonaventure in the semifinals.
-They received an at-large bid of the National Invitation Tournament where they lost to Mississippi State in the first round.
+They received an at-large bid to the National Invitation Tournament, where they lost to Mississippi State in the first round.